GioLucero/ShopifyStore/README.md

 <img src="./Documentation/home-screen.png" width="150"/>

 * <b>Header card:</b> displays amount of collections in the store
-* <b>List of multiple collectionc cards:</b> when selecting a specific collection, the user is navigated to a list of products that are apart of the selected collection
+* <b>List of collection cards:</b> when selecting a specific collection, the user is navigated to a list of products that are apart of the selected collection

 ## Products Page
 <img src="./Documentation/products-screen.png" width="150"/>

-* <b>Parallax Banner:</b> displays information which describes the collection selected.
+* <b>Parallax Banner:</b> displays information which describes the collection selected
 * <b>List of products:</b> that belong to the collection (previously selected by the user)
 * <b>Product card:</b> contains the following information:
     * Name of product